Ransaka/Ransaka/Ransaka's Blog/Building AI Agent With Llama 3.md

     return budget_friendly_options
 ```

-Alright, now we have the most critical part of this application, which is allowing the agent to use these functions when necessary.
-As we discussed earlier, this is made possible via a model-specific tool schema.
-So we have to find the tool schema specific for the selected model.
-Luckily, it’s mentioned in the Groq/Llama-3-Groq-70B-Tool-Use's model card here.
-Let's adapt that to our use case.
+Okay, let's focus on the most crucial aspect of this application, which is enabling the agent to use these functions as needed.
+As we previously talked about, this is achievable through a model-specific tool schema.
+Therefore, we need to locate the tool schema specific to the selected model.
+Fortunately, it's mentioned in the model card [here](https://huggingface.co/Groq/Llama-3-Groq-70B-Tool-Use).
+We need to adjust that to fit our use case.

 ## Finalizing Chat Template